Jayshua/tg-daemon/readme.md

 Telegram will use the list to generate a "Menu" button in the app.
 Run tg-daemon with "--help" for more detail, or look in the examples folder for an example of the expected file format.

-**--supress-handler-error**
+**--send-handler-errors**
-Suppress the "Fatal Server Error" message that tg-daemon sends if your handler executable exits with a non-zero status code.
+Send details of handler process crashes to the Telegram chat in addition to the normal "Fatal Server Error" message.

 **--tg-api-url**
 URL to access the Telegram API at.